Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Introduction

 Optimizing the flow time of single-task jobs has been considered both in offline and online scenarios.
 If preemption is allowed, the \emph{shortest remaining processing time} (SRPT) discipline is shown to be optimal in single machine environment.
 Many generalizations of this basic formulation become NP-hard, for example, minimizing the total flow time in non-preemptive single machine model and preemptive model with two machines~\cite{leonardi1997approximating}.
 When jobs arrive online, no information about jobs is known to the algorithm in advance, several algorithms with logarithmic competitive ratios are proposed in various settings~\cite{ azar2018improved,leonardi1997approximating}.
 On the other hand, while SRPT minimizes the mean response time sample-path wise, it requires the knowledge of remaining job service time.
 Gittins proved that the Gittins index policy minimizes the mean delay in an M/G/1 queue, which only requires the access to the information about job size distribution.

 However, jobs with multiple tasks are more common and relevant in practice, which can take many different forms in modern computing environments.
 For example, for the objective of computing matrix vector product, we can divide matrix elements and vector elements into groups of columns and rows respectively, then the tasks correspond to the block-wise multiplication operations.
 Tasks can also be map, shuffle and reduce procedures in MapReduce framework.
 With the tremendous increasing in data size and job complexity, we cannot emphasize too much the importance of designing scheduling algorithms for jobs with multiple tasks.
-Indeed distributed computing has become a useful tool to tackle many large-scale computational challenges, since parallel algorithms can be advantageous over their sequential counterparts, in which computational expensive jobs are often divided over machines as multiple tasks, to utilize the combination of computational powers of different processors.
 Though much progresses have been made in single-task job scheduling, there is a lack of theoretical understanding regarding \emph{multiple-processor multitask scheduling} (MPMS), where a job is considered to be completed only when all the tasks within the job are finished.
 A natural question that arises is, \emph{how to design an efficient scheduling algorithm to minimize the total amount time that the multitask jobs spend in the system}.